Application and Financial Aid

 All students accepted unconditionally into the Biomedical Sciences Ph.D. program will

 receive a full tuition scholarship and a research stipend.
 The research stipend is

 pegged to the National Institutes of Health, National Research Service Award.

-Admission requirements for the Biomedical Sciences graduate program, the parent program that includes the IIT Track, are
+Admission requirements for the Biomedical Sciences graduate program, the parent program that includes the MMI Track, are

 *AN EARNED DEGREE: Baccalaureate or professional doctoral degree granted by an accredited college or university.